arstercz/mmm-manager/README.md

 perl-Config-IniFiles
 perl-Log-Dispatch
 perl-Data-Dumper
-perl-Authen-SASL  # if you send mail by smtp server mailx             # if you send mail by mail command
+perl-Authen-SASL  # if send mail by smtp server mailx             # if send mail by mail command
 ```

 #### INSTALL